etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 Using a text editor, we constructed a pretty simple `README.md` in Markdown that gave the title of the dataset, the link to the UCI Machine Learning Repository page that contained the dataset, as well as a citation to the author.

-The `meta.json` file, however, we can write using the data frame that we already have.
+The `meta.json` file, however, we can write using the dataframe that we created in Part 1.
 We've already done the manual work of writing the column names into a `names` variable earlier, there's no point in letting that go to waste!

 ```python